axelspringer/vodka-tf/README.md

 # Vodka Terraform Modules

-> Vodka is the codename for the delivery architecture of the Tortuga Team
+> Vodka is the codename for a delivery architecture.
+We use the modules in this repository to setup this architecture.

-> :boom: this is only for internal use
+## Getting Started

+The modules of this delivery architecture are designed along the [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+Which means that everything is distinctively setup and named by a **master** and a **develop** branch.
+While you do not have to use these branches, or can pass in other branches to setup.
+We highly recommend to use these and follow the workflow.

+We use these modules jointly with [tf-preboot](https://github.com/axelspringer/tf-preboot) to run the architecture multi-staged and multi-regioned.
+Again, we highly recommend to also use this boilerplate to have the best experience.

 ## Playbook